logdatatech/Code.Truth/11PredictionsForTheFutureOfProgramming.md

 The passing of the PC isn’t only the slow death of a particular form factor.
 It’s the dying of a particularly open and welcoming marketplace.
 The death of the PC will be a closing of possibilities.

 When the PCs first shipped, a programmer could compile code, copy it onto disks, pop those disks into ziplock bags, and the world could buy it.

-There was no middle man, no gatekeeper, no stern central force asking us to say, “Mother, may I?”
+There was **no middle man**, no gatekeeper, no stern central force asking us to say, “Mother, may I?”

 Consoles are tightly locked down.
 No one gets into that marketplace without an investment of capital.

 The app stores are a bit more open, but they’re still walled gardens that limit what we can do.

 Sure, they are still open to programmers who jump through the right hoops but anyone who makes a false move can be tossed.
 (Somehow they’re always delaying our apps while the malware slips through.
 Go figure.)

 This distinction is important for open source.
 It’s not solely about selling floppy disks in baggies.
 We’re losing the ability to share code because we’re losing the ability to compile and run code.
 The end of the PC is a big part of the end of openness.
 For now, most of the people reading this probably have a decent desktop that can compile and run code, but that’s slowly changing.